 Lavora Barnes is the Chair of the Michigan Democratic Party.
-Elected in February 2019, Barnes is the first Black woman to hold this post.
-Prior to being elected Chair, Barnes was the Chief Operating Officer for the MDP, a post she held since 2015.
+Elected in February 2019, Barnes is the first Black person elected to this post.

-A political veteran with extensive experience in field, communications, and fundraising, Barnes has implemented and grown a year-round, full-time organizing strategy in every corner of Michigan.
-She is chief architect of MDP’s Project 83, started in 2017 and named for the 83 counties in Michigan.
-Project 83 is the blueprint for a successful organizing model now being adopted by other states in the country, following Michigan’s lead.
+A political veteran with extensive experience in field, communications and fundraising, Barnes has implemented and grown a year-round full-time organizing strategy in every corner of Michigan.
+Project 83, named for the 83 counties in Michigan, is the blueprint for a successful organizing model now being adopted by other states in the country, hoping to mirror Michigan’s successes.

 As part of her strategic planning, early in 2018 Barnes created a permanent Voter Protection Director position as part of the MDP’s core staff and Michigan continues to grow Voter Protection programming each cycle.

 In 2018, Barnes commitment to year round organizing was rewarded with a full sweep of the statewide partisan offices, flipping 2 congressional seats and gaining a majority on the Michigan Supreme Court.
 Staying the course and increasing capacity, the 2020 cycle validated Barnes’ vision again, turning Michigan blue for Biden, sweeping the statewide partisan offices and defending all of Michigan’s congressional seats.

 In 2022, the re-election of the Governor, Secretary of State and Attorney General, winning all of the statewide partisan offices, maintaining the majority on the Michigan Supreme Court were victories made even more powerful as for the first time in decades, Michigan Democrats won majorities in both the State Senate and the State House, far surpassing even the most optimistic expectations for the cycle.